Historical Timeline of Grand Rapids West Side Water Power Canal

 1865–66 — William T. Powers purchases riparian lands along the western or right bank of the Grand River situated along the Rapids, nearly a mile in length.

 1866 — A Water Power Rights Contract is agreed to between the West Side Water Power Canal Company and Grand Rapids Water Power (East) Canal Company

 1866–68 — Construction of the West Side Water Power Canal beginning at the head of the rapids and heading south.

-1867 — Harrison Wagon Works, west side, receives the first use of water-power.
+1867 — Harrison Wagon Works, “The Fort” constructed in 1856 on the west side, receives the first use of water-power.

 1867–68 — The first structure completed in January 1868 for hydropower is Powers’ & Ball Lumber Mill, William H. Powers and E. Morris Ball proprietors.